williampollet/presentations/PITCHME.md

 ![image](assets/images/offenses-local-branch.png)

  - no broken windows visible

  - reasonable number of offenses to deal with

 ---

 ## Still...

-Frictions stay to build and share the codestyle
+Frictions remains for building the team codestyle

 ---